 If you define a hit collector for your event listener (see Performance monitoring in section 9.2), then the execution time of this method will be recorded by the hit collector.
 You can view the information gathered by the hit collector on the escenic-admin web application's Performance Summary page.
-For information about escenic-admin see Escenic Content Engine Server Administration Guide, chapter 2.
+See here for information about escenic-admin.